mmj-the-fighter/Spinach/README.md

 ## Key Bindings

-Two keys are handled in the engine:
+Four keys are handled in the engine:

 | Key | Behaviour |
 |-----|-----------|